jekyllgrim/Waterfall-Fog-Spawner-GZDoom/readme.md

 **Arguemtn #5**: *Force animation*.
 If this is any number other than 0, the waterfall will ignore distance checks and will always animate. **Use with caution!** This is meant for waterfalls that can't be directly visible, such as placed inside skyboxes.
 Manual activation/deactivation is recommended for this use case.

+### User fields
+These can be set up in the Custom tab of the properties of the Waterfall Fog Spawner:
+1. `user_rendermode` — determines if this spawner will use textured particles (low performance impact) or actors.
+The default value of 0 is textured particles, other values are actors.
+2. `user_color` — lets you specify an RRGGBB color (for example "FF0000").
+If set, this overrides argument #2 and instead gives the particles a custom color.

 See demonstration map (attached in the releases tab) to see some examples.

+## Credits and permissions
+Waterfall Fog Spawner by Agent_Ash aka Jekyll Grim Payne Free to use with credit.